What is Next Gen?

-The Next Gen program will run from October 2022 to June 2023.
+The Next Gen program will run from December 2023 until June 2024.
 The program seeks to benefit students through five different avenues: education, mentorship, networking, professional development, and cohort building.

 - Students will follow an ASHRAE curriculum and meet monthly for discussion groups facilitated by industry experts.

-- Students will attend the 2023 Getting to Zero Forum and have access to a multitude of breakout sessions, in-depth workshops, and impactful keynotes and plenaries.
+- Students will attend the 2024 Getting to Zero Forum in Charlotte, NC and have access to a multitude of breakout sessions, in-depth workshops, and impactful keynotes and plenaries.

 - Students will meet regularly with a mentor aligned with their professional aspirations to discussion professional development and new developments in their sector of the industry.

 - Students will have the opportunity to write a blog for the Getting to Zero Forum website.

 - Students will have the opportunity to present a poster at the 2024 Getting to Zero Forum.

 - Students will participate in a special networking activity at the 2024 Getting to Zero Forum.

 - Students will develop a peer-support network with their cohort members from all around the country.